manifest/xcodeproject/README.md

 	group.add_group('path/from/current_group')

-To add a directory to the project, you must specify the file path to it:
+To add a directory to the project, you must specify the file path:

 	data.add_dir('group_path/to/parent', '/file_path/to/dir')
 	group.add_dir('/file_path/to/dir')